 Legal Framework: Information requirements (Annex VII-X) and criteria (Annex XIII)

 Within the REACH regulation, the criteria for identification of PBT/vPvB substances are outlined in Annex XIII, being the only actual legally binding definition of the PBT/vPvB concept.
 The numerical criteria can be compared to the substance property data in order to conclude on its PBT/vPvB properties.
-In cases where the criteria cannot directly be compared to the available information, the conclusion on PBT/vPvB properties of a substance can also be drawn considering all available information in a weight of evidence approach, e.g. not directly applying the criteria outlined in Annex XIII or information outlined in Annexes VII-X
+In cases where the criteria cannot directly be compared to the available information, the conclusion on PBT/vPvB properties of a substance can also be drawn considering all available information in a weight of evidence approach, e.g. not directly applying the criteria outlined in Annex XIII or information outlined in Annexes VII-X.

 A tiered approach is applied for PBT assessment under REACH.
 It is differentiated between screening level and assessment level.
 The relevant information needed for the assessment on each of the two tiers is also given in section 3 of Annex XIII.
 If the results from screening tests or other information indicate that the substance may have PBT/vPvB properties, the registrant has to submit a testing proposal and generate higher tier (i.e. assessment level) information.
 Possible exceptions are outlined in Annex XI, i.e. “general rules for adaptation of the standard testing regime set out in Annexes VII – X”, e.g. where testing is not necessary, not possible or substance-tailored exposure driven testing can be performed (i.e. according to section 3 of Annex XI).